Being refused credit can ruin your dreams of a new house or car or even a new business.

 Here are some typical factors that might reduce your credit score:

-- Too many applications for credit, in a short space of time, may look like you’re relying too much on credit to get by
+- Too many applications for credit, in a short space of time, may look like you’re relying too much on credit to get by.
+Use our eligibility tool to make sure you only apply to a lender who will accept you.

 - Too much credit – you may have a large loan and have maxed out your credit cards.
 Lenders will worry about you making additional payments